PaulCorbeau/node-red-contrib-status/README.md

 # Node-RED Status Node

 The **Node-RED Status** node provides detailed information about the current Node-RED runtime environment.
 It can be used for diagnostics and monitoring purposes.

+The goal is mainly to be used when you're supporting multiple Node-RED instances and need to quickly check the environment details.
+The end goal will be to provide a global view of all your Node-RED instances and check their health status, dependencies, and more.

-Here's what it offers:
+Here's what it offers so far:

 ## Features
 - **Runtime Information**: